nayhav/identikit/README.md

 ## Overview

-Music recommender systems infer a user’s musical *identity* from historical listening behavior and use this inferred identity to personalize recommendations. **Syntheposer** is a (for now, casual) attempt how robust that inferred identity really is.
+Music recommender systems infer a user’s musical *identity* from historical listening behavior and use this inferred identity to personalize recommendations. **Identikit** is a (for now, casual) attempt how robust that inferred identity really is.

 > **Can a legitimate user, using only valid listening behavior, deliberately manipulate how a recommender system perceives their taste?**